Parametrized complexity of relations between multidimensional subshifts: The embedding problem

-Notice that \Cref{answer1} only provides a one-dimensional effective subshift, but it can be lifted to obtain a higher-dimensional example (see \Cref{embedding-of-lift-sfts-is-decidable}).
-We do not know if a similar result applies when $Y$ is an SFT.
-Since our hardness result (\Cref{eventuallyperiodic}) only applies to subshifts that are not minimal, it is natural to ask:
+We have $f(Y) \subseteq {}^{\omega}avb^*wa^{\omega} \subseteq X$, and $f$ is injective, so $f:Y \rightarrow X$ is an embedding. \end{proof} \begin{corollary} There is an effective $\Zd$-subshift $Y$ such that $Y\hookrightarrow X$ is decidable for SFT inputs but $\Le(Y)$ is not computable $(d\geq 1)$. \end{corollary} \begin{proof} This follows from Theorem \ref{answer1} and Proposition \ref{embedding-of-lift-sfts-is-decidable}. \end{proof} We do not know if a similar result applies when $Y$ is an SFT.
+Since our hardness result (Theorem \ref{eventuallyperiodic}) only applies to subshifts that are not minimal, it is natural to ask:

 \begin{question}If $Y$ is an SFT such that $Y \hookrightarrow X$ is decidable for SFT inputs, is $\Le(Y)$ always computable? \end{question}

 The next result gives a positive answer in a restricted case.
 An example (from \cite{pavlov_structure_2023}) of SFT conjugate to a proper subsystem is the set of non-decreasing sequences in $\{0,1,2\}^\Z$.